Bearded Dragon Care SheetBearded dragons are generally quite docile and will tolerate handling better than other lizard species.

 Inland Bearded Dragon Caging Tips

 While a hatchling dragon could live in a 20-gallon aquarium for a short time, it will quickly need a larger enclosure.
 A 120-gallon aquarium or equal-sized enclosure (4’x2’x2’) is OK for an adult dragon, though a bigger enclosure is better.
 Screening should be used for proper ventilation, whether as a top on an aquarium enclosure or in the construction of a custom enclosure.
 During warm weather bearded dragons can be kept in outdoor cages.
 Be sure the outdoor enclosure provides both sunny basking areas and shady retreats, as well as shelter from rain.
 Having access to the sun outdoors provides healthy UV.
-Bearded dragons like to climb, so some sturdy branches are welcome in their enclosures.
+Bearded dragons do climb, so some sturdy branches are welcome in their enclosures.

 Inland Bearded Dragon Lighting and Temperature